Fibula: Body

 The anterior surface is the interval between the antero-lateral and antero-medial borders.
 It is extremely narrow and flat in the upper third of its extent; broader and grooved longitudinally in its lower third; it serves for the origin of three muscles: the extensor digitorum longus, extensor hallucis longus, and peroneus tertius.

 The posterior surface is the space included between the postero-lateral and the postero-medial borders; it is continuous below with the triangular area above the articular surface of the lateral malleolus; it is directed backward above, backward and medialward at its middle, directly medialward below.
 Its upper third is rough, for the origin of the soleus; its lower part presents a triangular surface, connected to the tibia by a strong interosseous ligament; the intervening part of the surface is covered by the fibers of origin of the flexor hallucis longus.
 Near the middle of this surface is the nutrient foramen, which is directed downward.

 The medial surface is the interval included between the antero-medial and the postero-medial borders.
 It is grooved for the origin of the tibialis posterior.

 The lateral surface is the space between the antero-lateral and postero-lateral borders.
 It is broad, and often deeply grooved; it is directed lateralward in the upper two-thirds of its course, backward in the lower third, where it is continuous with the posterior border of the lateral malleolus.
 This surface gives origin to the peronaei longus and brevis.

 Function

 The fibula does not carry any significant load (weight) of the body.
 It extends past the lower end of the tibia and forms the outer part of the ankle providing stability to this joint.
-It has grooves for certain ligaments which gives them leverage and multiplies the muscle force.
+It has a groove (a depression) for certain ligaments which gives them leverage and multiplies the muscle force.
 It provides attachment points for the following muscles:

 Clinical significance

+As much of the fibula can be removed without it impacting an individual's ability to walk, the fibula is utilised as a source of bone material in fibular free flap surgeries.